Finite resource performance of small satellite-based quantum key distribution missions: Outlook for global quantum communications

-Aside from the transmitter and detector aspects we note that a major loss contribution is the diffraction of the beam from the satellite.
+Aside from the transmitter and detector aspects, we note that a major transmission loss contribution is the diffraction of the beam from the transmitter.
 This loss could be mitigated using several different approaches.
 First is to operate the spacecraft at Very Low Earth Orbit (VLEO).
-This orbit has a nominal altitude below the International Space Station (approximately 400 km), and is often not considered due to satellites experiencing significant drag and re-entry into the Earth's atmosphere within a year.
+This orbit has a nominal altitude below the International Space Station (approximately 400 km) and is often not considered due to satellites experiencing significant drag and re-entry into the Earth's atmosphere within a year.
 However, with space propulsion systems being developed for station keeping~\cite{scharlemann2011propulsion,Syarafana.2022}, this approach may become feasible and would afford significantly lower losses owing to shorter optical links.
 In designing a VLEO system, factors such as micro-buffeting from the residual atmosphere, degradation from atomic oxygen, and the shorter overhead time of the satellite remain open challenges.

-Second is the use of larger transmit/receive apertures.
-The use of larger apertures has been the primary route to minimise link loss, with a doubling in aperture sizes providing 6 dB improvements~\cite{Sidhu2020_npjQI}.
-However, apertures are restricted for small satellites.
-Recent efforts rely on deployable and active optics~\cite{Schwartz2016, Corbacho2020, Pugh2020_AOT}.
+Second is the use of enhanced transmit/receive apertures.
+The use of larger apertures has been the primary route to minimise link loss, with a doubling in aperture sizes providing 6~dB improvements~\cite{Sidhu2020_npjQI}.
+However, aperture sizes are restricted for small satellites.
+Recent efforts rely on deployable and active optics~\cite{Schwartz2016, Corbacho2020}.

 Finally, diffraction losses can also be mitigated by developing larger and more capable satellites at very high altitudes.
-The advantage is that such satellites can be equipped with large transmit apertures, while increasing the ground coverage area as well as improving access time for a ground receiver.
+The advantage is that such satellites can be equipped with large transmit apertures while increasing the ground coverage area as well as improving access time for a ground receiver.
 The drawback is a dramatic increase in diffraction loss that must be compensated by enlarging the transmit/receive aperture and improving pointing accuracy.